Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition: Introduction

-To address such issues, we need a new solution that can automatically detect the key human joints and bones, and deeply emphasize their relationships in terms of their large distance for every human action.
-Meanwhile, the new method could encode the highlighted features into the topological structures of the human skeleton as well as their dynamic properties, which could strongly elaborate on the strength of GCN, that is, highly clustering performance.
-While the skeletons are the structural graphs instead of 2D or 3D grids on different human actions, most of the previous models construct a constant graph as the input signal.
+To address such issues, we need a new design that can automatically detect the key human joints and bones, and deeply emphasize their uncovered graph features in terms of their large distance for every human action.
+Meanwhile, the new model could encode the extracted graph features into training process as well as highlight their dynamic properties, which could fully consider different perspectives from skeleton graphs, and present a general graph embedding application.
+Additionally, while the skeletons are the structural graphs instead of 2D or 3D grids on different human actions, most of the previous models construct a constant graph as the input signal.
 Basically, to complete an action, everyone needs the cooperation of various body parts.
 The phenomenon indicates human actions are based on the relationships between different body parts, but some body parts may play key roles in human actions.
-For example, walking action strongly depends on legs, knees, and feet, while sitting action is closely related to the head and trunk.
+For example, walking action strongly depends on legs, knees and feet, while sitting action is closely related to the head and trunk.
 An exogenous dependency has been proposed for disconnected joints or human parts, but they could not cover wider-range human actions \cite{zhang2019semantics}.

-In this paper, we systematically study human actions, and propose a new and generic graph convolutional network to model characteristic skeletons for human action recognition, called the Centrality Graph Convolutional Networks (CGCN).
-In graph theory, centrality is defined to identify the most important nodes, edges or subgraphs within a graph.
-Centrality concepts were first developed in social network, and many of the terms used to measure centrality reflect their influential agent \cite{newman2018networks}.
-Applications include identifying the most influential persons in a social network, network flows, walk structure, and key infrastructure subgraphs in Internet networks \cite{okamoto2008ranking,newman2005measure,you2016distributed}.
-Considering the skeleton data, this new model answers what characterizes important joints, bones and endogenous body parts for different actions.
-Then, the CGCN is expected to provide a ranking that identifies the most important joints, bones and body parts.

-The CGCN provides new and significant insights for skeleton-based action recognition by highlighting the key joints, bones and body parts.
-As illustrated in Fig.~\ref{fig1}, this graph model is formulated on top of a sequence of skeleton graphs, where each node reflects a joint on the human body.
-The basic structure learns the centrality features, like joint centrality, bone centrality and subgraph centrality, called the centrality module.
-Then, the extracted features are encoded into the spatial-temporal module for further training.
-The CGCN can model the relationships between physically connected and disconnected joints simultaneously, which could effectively capture low-level and high-order skeleton information.
-Besides, the centrality module via closeness, eigenvector and triplet subgraph calculations can obtain characteristic topological features from skeleton data.
-This module also reflects endogenous dependencies in an attention mechanism to enhance clustering performance.
+These body parts could be considered as subgraphs of skeleton graphs.